w3f/polkadot-wiki/docs/general/polkadot-v1.md

 through slot auctions, but an auction winner has access to a "freighter of blocks" regardless it is needed or not.
 This creates high entry barriers and it can lead to waste of energy and resources.

-For more information about blockspace the [this interview](https://youtu.be/e1vISppPwe4) to Robert Habermeier as well as [this article](https://www.rob.tech/polkadot-blockspace-over-blockchains/) by him.
+For more information about blockspace see [this interview](https://youtu.be/e1vISppPwe4) with Robert Habermeier as well as [this article](https://www.rob.tech/polkadot-blockspace-over-blockchains/) by him.